timyshark/academy-ng/README.md

-Note: After migrating to Angular 10, Bootstrap broke, working on fixing it.
+Note: After migrating to Angular 10, Bootstrap broke, need to re-install all modules as noted above.